llvm/llvm-test-suite/Fortran/gfortran/README.md

 the test must be disabled.
 This will usually be a target triple, and may be a regex.

-This can be used to disable tests on aplatforms on which they have been explicitly enabled (this usually occurs when tests are restricted to run only on certain platforms).
+This can be used to disable tests on platforms on which they have been explicitly enabled (this usually occurs when tests are restricted to run only on certain platforms).
 In such cases, the string that is used to specify the platform must exactly match the string that was used in a DejaGNU annotation.